 Fire Light.® Early in the bloom time, Fire Light blooms emerge as a creamy white and then warm up into its pinkish red in the summer.
 Around 5-6 ft tall and extremely easy to grow.

 Limelight.
 Named for its shades of lime that show up in the white blossoms, but also for its tendency to steal the show.
-A large shrub, at 6-8 ft tall, use Limelight just about anywhere that can take its stunning presence.
+A large shrub, at 6-8 ft tall, you can use Limelight just about anywhere that can take its stunning presence.

 Zinfin Doll.™ Two-toned like the Fire Light, Zinfin grows just a bit bigger and almost as full as a mophead.
 The flowers will keep coming from early summer for several months.